What Is Agile Project Management?

 What Are the Most Popular Agile Project Management Methods?

-Today, the most popular Agile project management frameworks or methods are Kanban, Scrum, and Scrumban.
+Today, the most popular Agile project management frameworks and methods include Kanban, Scrum, and Scrumban.

-Kanban focuses on evolutionary change and continuous process improvements applied through six fundamental Kanban principles.
+Kanban focuses on evolutionary change and continuous process improvements applied through six fundamental Kanban principles and practices.

-A Kanban board is divided into columns that represent different stages of the workflow.
-This helps project managers and teams organize and manage work much better, keep track of various projects, and acquire a better overview of the process.
+At its core is workflow visualization, which allows managers and teams to organize and manage work much better, keep track of various projects, collaborate more effectively, and acquire a better overview of the process.

-One of the most critical Kanban practices is limiting work-in-progress.
-The WIP limit is the amount of work allowed to be in each of the board columns.
-It is one of the most effective tools you can use to increase your team's focus and prioritize finishing work to improve overall efficiency.
+One of the most critical Kanban practices is limiting work-in-progress, which helps teams to increase their focus and prioritize finishing work to improve overall efficiency.

 We Will Teach You Kanban in 7 Days.
 Learn the Basics.
 For Free.